mmorys/bedrock-server-manager/docs/source/general/introduction.md

 Auto-Update supported: Automatically update the server with a simple restart.

-Command-Line Tools: Send game commands, start, stop, and restart servers directly from the command line.

-Interactive Menu: Access a user-friendly interface to manage servers without manually typing commands.

 Install/Update Content: Easily import .mcworld/.mcpack files into your server.

-Automate Various Server Task: Quickly create cron/task to automate task such as backup-server or restart-server.

 View Resource Usage: View how much CPU and RAM your server is using.